Nasreddin

-Nasreddin (/næsˈrɛdᵻn/) or Nasreddin Hodja (variants include Mullah Nasreddin Hodja, Nasruddin Hodja, Mullah Nasruddin, Mullah Nasriddin, Khoja Nasriddin, Khaja Nasruddin) (1208–1285) is a character commonly found in the folklores of the Muslim world, and a hero of humorous short stories and satirical anecdotes.
-There are frequent statements about his existence in real life and even archaeological evidence in specific places, for example, a tombstone in the city of Akşehir, Turkey.
-There is currently no confirmed information or serious grounds to talk about the specific date or place of Nasreddin's birth, and his historicity remains an open question.
+Nasreddin (/næsˈrɛdᵻn/) or Nasreddin Hodja is a character commonly found in the folklores of Central Asia and a hero of humorous short stories and satirical anecdotes.
+His adventures are celebrated in dozens of languages, starting with Turkish, and others such as Serbo-Croatian, Macedonian, Albanian, Persian, Arabic, Greek, Corsican, and Russian.
+There have been frequent claims about his historical existence, with some pointing to purported physical or archaeological evidence such as a commemorative tombstone in the city of Akşehir, Turkey.
+The specific date or place of Nasreddin's birth, and his historicity, remain an open question.

 Nasreddin appears in thousands of stories, sometimes witty, sometimes wise, but in many of which he is presented as a (holy) fool or as the butt of a joke.
 A Nasreddin story usually has a subtle humour and a pedagogic nature.
 The International Nasreddin Hodja festival is celebrated between 5 and 10 July every year in Akşehir.

-In 2020, an application to include "The tradition of telling comic tales about Nasreddin Khoja" in the UNESCO Intangible Cultural Heritage list was jointly submitted by the governments of Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Türkiye and Turkmenistan.
+In 2022, "The tradition of telling comic tales about Nasreddin Khoja" was added in the UNESCO Intangible Cultural Heritage list after it was jointly submitted in 2020 by the governments of Azerbaijan, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkey and Turkmenistan.

 Origin and legacy

+There are many claims about his origin.

+The first anecdotes about Nasreddin Hoca in Turkish-language sources are found in the سالتوق نامه Saltuḳ-nāme by Ebülhayri Rumi (d.
+1480) and inلطائف Letāʾif by Lamiî Çelebi (d.
+1531).
+Lamiî Çelebi identifies Nasreddin Hoca as a contemporary of Şeyyad Hamza (14th century).